jbard810/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Project

-A project that explores the implementation of minimax search to play a simple Tic-Tac-Toe game that I designed during my time at the Jane Street AMP summer program in 2022.
+A project that explores the implementation of minimax search to play a simple Tic-Tac-Toe game that I designed in the Summer of 2022.
 The project implements a simple Tic-tac-toe game that allows for inputs from the console and a wide array of artificial agents.

 ## Project Description